 Accrual accounting recognizes revenue and expenses when they are earned or incurred, regardless of when the provider gets paid.
 For example, a patient in a bed receives a service, for which the hospital bills them.
 Under accrual accounting, the associated expenses and revenue would be recorded at that point.

 The main advantage of doing so is accuracy, as it offers a good picture of what’s occurring during a given quarter.
 Large organizations will usually default to accrual accounting for this reason.
-The downside is complexity that requires software that can handle complicated functions including accounts payable and receivable.
+The downside is the complexity that requires software that can handle complicated functions including accounts payable and receivable.

 In contrast, cash accounting is much simpler.
 Revenue and expenses are only recorded when actually paid.
-While this model works in some industries, it’s often a poor fit for many health providers, since payment can take months to be received, if it’s received at all.
+While this model works in some industries, it’s often a poor fit for many health providers, since the payment can take months to be received, if it’s received at all.

 Like other entities following GAAP, healthcare organizations produce financial reports indicating their performance.
 Relevant audiences for this information include the public, hospital trustees and senior management.